June 17-19 at Marist College

 The Call for Papers is now closed.

 The ECC National Conference is a three day event focused on educational, practitioner and research topics in enterprise computing systems.
 The conference includes keynote speakers, peer-reviewed papers and presentations, demonstrations and panel discussions in three tracks; Industry, Research and Curriculum.
-Submissions are encouraged on the themes of the 2017 conference.
+Submissions are encouraged related to the themes of the 2018 conference or any other relevant topics associated with Enterprise Computing.

 Authors are invited to submit papers; preferably in MS Word or PDF format.
 The length should not exceed 12 pages typeset in a 12-point font.
 A detailed extended abstract will be considered if it gives a clear reflection of the key points of the coming paper.
 All submissions will be handled electronically.
 Authors should attach their paper or abstract to the completed submission form.